 FLLS Program Boxes

 We are constantly updating our collection of program boxes for all ages.
-Search under call number “Program Box” in Polaris to browse and request these resources.
+Search under call number “Program Box” in the Polaris Client to browse and request these resources.

 Always collect as much data as possible when conducting a library program.
 Use this sample sheet (or create your own) to track the types of programs you offer and keep notes on how they fared at your library.
 More statistical sample sheets can be found on our Summer Reading Page.
 Don’t forget to include Passive Programs in your programming statistics!